 It is beneficial to view profit percentages before and after write-offs.

 In my experience with clients analyzing client/matter profitability data for the first time, just having the information is interesting and informative for them.
-But with this new information, the conversation quickly turns to improving results.
+But with this new information, the conversation quickly turns to improve results.

 While performing this analysis annually is certainly better than not doing it at all or doing it inaccurately, it has limited value.
 Performing this analysis at the end of a period (year) means it is only a look back and corrective action can only affect next year’s results.